stucco/dev-setup/README.md

 Stucco Dev-Setup
 ================

 This project will set up the test and demonstration environment for Stucco using [Vagrant](http://www.vagrantup.com/).
+Linux and Mac OS X are supported.

 ## Setup